|Baptismal font in St. Anna's Church in Schindellegi, Switzerland.|

 The passages above demonstrate that infants can receive the gift of faith because in order for one to lean upon God, go to Him, praise Him, and be filled with His Spirit, one must possess faith.

 We should bring our babies for Baptism and trust that God will give them faith to receive its benefits.
 He certainly will, for Christ said, "[I]t is to such as these that the kingdom of heaven belongs."
-(Matt 19:14) The implication of such a statement is that an infant's faith is the purest faith.
+(Matt 19:14) Such a statement implies that God creates faith, yea pure faith, in the hearts of infants.